 The total population of the Diocese is 422,854 and the Catholic population is 95,696 (2016 Australian Census).
-There are thirty-seven parishes in the Diocese comprising one hundred and seven church communities.
-There are twenty six priests working in parishes.
+There are thirty-four parishes in the Diocese comprising one hundred and eight church communities.
+There are twenty five priests working in parishes.
 Their work is supported by retired priests.
 One priest works in pastoral care.
 Tw0 priests work outside the diocese in tertiary education.
-Twenty-four of the thirty-seven parishes have a parish priest who also cares for another parish.
+One priest is working overseas.
+Twenty of the thirty-four parishes have a parish priest who also cares for another parish.
 There are two parishes who have formal lay-leadership with a Supervising Priest and a Visiting Priest(s).
-Many lay people have leadership roles in parishes and many parishes share resources within one of the ten Ministry Districts in the Diocese, including sharing lay personnel.
-Click here to view the current diocesan map.
+Many lay people have leadership roles in parishes and many parishes share resources within one of the eight Ministry Districts in the Diocese, including sharing lay personnel.
+Click here for a map of the diocese.

 The Diocese has 11 Catholic Secondary Colleges and 53 Catholic Primary Schools (including one P-8), who together with Catholic Education Ballarat educate nearly 18,500 students in the diocese.